Annual Santosa Yoga Camp (2017)

 We have created a blog entry here to keep folks up to date about what is going on and of course to allow you to comment.

 Tickets include your camping with your own tent.
-We have a limited supply of bell tents and that is priced seperately.
+We have a limited supply of bell tents and that is priced separately.
+(Camp is sold out now for 2017, check out the West Cork Yoga Festival in August).

 Adult – €100 (€113.50 including VAT @ 13.5%)